fromis-9/spotify-banner/README.md

 ### Running Locally

-If you want to run SpotifyBanner on your local machine:
+If you want to run spotifybanner on your local machine:

 1. Clone the repository
    ```